tier4/scenario_simulator_v2/docs/design/VehicleDynamics.md

 # Vehicle Dynamics

-In this section, we describe the vehicle model which was implemented in scenario_smulator_v2
+In this section, we describe the vehicle model which is implemented in scenario_simulator_v2.

 ## Vehicle Model Types